Distribution Steering for Discrete-Time Uncertain Ensemble Systems: Distribution steering of linear ensemble systems

+where $k = 0,1, \ldots, K$ denotes the time step, and $x_i(k), u_i(k), a_i(k)$ are all scalars.
 Let the initial condition be $x_{i}(0) \sim \chi_{0}$, for all $i=1,\ldots,N$.
 Both the state $x_{i}(k)$ and control $u_{i}(k)$ are random variables with probability distributions $\chi_{k}$ and $\nu_{k}$, respectively, that is, for all $i=1,\ldots,N$, $x_{i}(k) \sim \chi_{k}$ and $u_{i}(k) \sim \nu_{k}$ for all $k = 0,1,2, \ldots, K$.
 The initial state distribution $\chi_0$ is arbitrary with the first $2n$ power moments being finite.
-We also assume that, for each $i=1,\ldots, N$, $a_{i}(k)$ are random variables independent of $x_{i}(k)$ and $u_{i}(k)$, with realizations drawn from a known common distribution given by $\alpha_{k}$, that is, $a_{i}(k) \sim \alpha_{k}$.
-In the distribution steering problem formulation we consider in this work, the identity of each agent is ignored.
+We also assume that, for each $i=1,\ldots, N$, $a_{i}(k)$ are random variables independent of $x_{i}(k)$, with realizations drawn from a known common distribution given by $\alpha_{k}$, that is, $a_{i}(k) \sim \alpha_{k}$.
+In the distribution steering problem formulation considered in this work, the identity of each agent is ignored.
 In other words, all agents follow the same statistics, although their particular realizations may differ.
 Moreover, we also assume that the agents are non-interacting and that the size of each agent is negligible, following the standard modeling assumptions of mean-field theory~\cite{elamvazhuthi2019mean}.